 Visual Arts Standard 3: Choosing and evaluating a range of subject matter, symbols, and ideas.

-Visual Arts Standard 5: Reflecting upon and assessing the characteristics and merits of their work and the work of others
+Visual Arts Standard 5: Reflecting upon and assessing the characteristics and merits of their work and the work of others.

 National Council for the Social Studies